top of page

 Individual reading books are changed weekly and are always read in school before they go home.
 The sharing book, is like a library book and is sent home for the adult to read to the child.
 Children are not expected to read this text.

-Most of our reading assessment in KS2 is completed via whole class layered reading sessions or comprehension assessment tests, the children will also still be heard reading 1:1 by a teacher using their class reading book most weeks.
+Most of our reading assessment in KS2 is completed via whole class layered reading sessions or comprehension assessment tests.
+All children are heard reading 1:1 by a teacher or LSA weekly.

 Across the school, each class teacher has identified those children needing additional reading support.
-This can take several different forms depending on the need of the child including; extra daily or bi-weekly reading support, Nessy, Dockside, Rapid Readers or phonics intervention.
+This can take several different forms depending on the need of the child including; extra daily or bi-weekly reading support, Nessy, Reading Egg lessons or phonics intervention.

 Should you have any concerns about your child’s reading, please speak to their class teacher.